 Mitsubishi ASX VS Kia Sportage

-- Good safety package
+- Good standard safety

 |Fuel Type||Regular Unleaded Petrol|